aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-animated-gif/_index.md

 description: "Convert PowerPoint to animated GIF: PPT to GIF, PPTX to GIF, with Aspose.Slides API."
 ---

-## Converting Presentations to animated GIF Using Default Settings ##
+## Converting Presentations to Animated GIF Using Default Settings ##

 This sample code in C# shows you how to convert a presentation to animated GIF using standard settings: